agardnerIT/thekindkeptn/full-tour-3-qa-evaluation.md

 ## Automating a Go or No Go Production Decision

 In this step an automated go / no-go decision step will be added.
-If, based on your criteria, keptn decides the artifact is a `pass`, the release will be automatically promoted to production.
+If, based on your criteria, Keptn decides the artifact is a `pass`, the release will be automatically promoted to production.

 If the evaluation is a `failure`, the release will be blocked.